GSA/search.digitalgov.gov/_posts/2019-04-22-searchgov-for-federalist.md

 ## On the Federalist side of things, part 1

 1. Confirm you have the `jekyll-sitemap` gem installed in your repo.
-[Read the docs here](https://github.com/jekyll/jekyll-sitemap).
+[Read the docs here](https://github.com/jekyll/jekyll-sitemap) and [instructions for GitHub Pages here](https://help.github.com/en/articles/sitemaps-for-github-pages).

 ## On the Search.gov side of things: